Pine Mountain Settlement School

 DANCING IN THE CABBAGE PATCH

-DANCING IN THE CABBAGE PATCH Going and Coming Back II
+DANCING IN THE CABBAGE PATCH Coming Back and Going Some More

-TAGS: Roscoe Giffin; Southern Mountaineer; Cincinnati; migration; reports; Social Service Association of Greater Cincinnat; Mayor’s Friendly Relations Committee; workshop; Kentucky migration; sociological studies; statistics; population studies;
+TAGS: Roscoe Giffin, Southern Mountaineer, Cincinnati, migration, report, Social Service Association of Greater Cincinnati, Mayor’s Friendly Relations Committee, workshop, Kentucky migration, sociological studies, statistics, population studies

-The issues for discussion that were determined by the participants were outlined as statements:
+The issues for discussion determined by the participants were outlined as statements in the study: